-- Continual exposure to risks can affect morale that can lead to excessive drinking or other unhealthy lifestyle habits.
+- Continually expose you to risks that can affect morale and lead to excessive drinking or other unhealthy lifestyle habits.

 - Exposes you to poisonous chemicals.

-- You work in unhealthy or insanitary environments.
+- Requires you to work in unhealthy or unsanitary environments.

-- You are at risk of occupational diseases.
+- Places you at risk of occupational diseases.

-Your career can affect the type of income protection you take out.
-For example, if you are a high income earner you may have found it difficult to insure yourself for the level of income you are used to earning.
-Previously, the Australian insurance industry limited the amount high income earners could insure to $30,000 per month, which would only protect those who earned up to $480,000 a year (working of 75% of annual income).
+The amount you earn, as well your occupation, can determine the type of income protection you take out.
+For example, if you are a high income earner you may find it difficult to insure yourself for the level of income you are used to earning.
+Previously, the Australian insurance industry limited high income earners to an insured amount of $30,000 per month, which would only protect those who earned up to $480,000 a year (working out at 75% of annual income).

-Since most of us spend the majority of our time at work, your occupation forms an important basis for assessing your insurance risk factors.
-At the same time, choosing life insurance that is tailored to your occupation provides you with more relevant and valuable coverage, not to mention more affordable premiums.
+Since most of us spend the majority of our time at work, your occupation and the industry you work in forms an important basis for assessing your risk factors.
+At the same time, choosing income protection for specific occupations provides you with more relevant and valuable coverage, not to mention more affordable premiums.

-With many tradesmen and construction workers being required to have cover in place to work on site, many insurers have created policies that are specifically tailored for this group.
-These specialised policies often include:
+With many tradesmen and construction workers being required to have cover in place to work on site, many insurers have created policies that are designed specifically for this group.
+These policies often include:

 - Accident benefit option.
-This benefit allows tradespeople or construction workers to claim a benefit before the end of the waiting period of the policy.
+This allows tradespeople or construction workers to claim a benefit before the end of the waiting period of their policy.

 - Self employed and contract benefits.
-If you are a self employed tradesperson or you work on a contract basis, your income may fluctuate significantly from month to month, and year to year.
-However, your insurer will be able to offer you an insurance benefit which reflects your income, and is still enough to cover your expenses while you recover from illness or injury.
+If you are a self employed tradesperson or you work on a contract basis, your income may fluctuate significantly from month to month and year to year.
+However, your insurer may be able to offer you a benefit which reflects your income, and is still enough to cover your expenses while you recover from illness or injury.

-The additional risk of working in the gas, oil or mining industry can make it more difficult for these workers to get access to affordable cover.
+The additional risk of working in the oil, gas or mining industry can make it more difficult for these workers to get access to affordable cover.
 Some factors that will be considered by insurance companies include:

-- Work in an underground mine, or an open cut mine.
+- If you work in an underground mine, or an open cut mine.

-- Use or are in contact with explosives.
+- If you use, or are in contact with explosives.

-- Work in hard or soft rock mining.
+- If you work in hard or soft rock mining.

-- Work on a fly in, fly out basis.
+- If you work on a fly in, fly out basis.

 You will also need to provide details about your exact job title and duties, as well as the hours you work in a typical rotation.

-Working in the medical industry, as health professionals, you are exposed to a variety of risks in your day to day job.
-At the same time, you know just how easy it is to fall ill, be injured, and the effect that these situations have on a person’s lifestyle.
-Therefore, you will want to look for life insurance which covers you for:
+If you work as a health professional in the medical industry, you are exposed to a variety of risks in your day-to-day job.
+At the same time, you know just how easy it is to fall ill or be injured, and the effect that these situations have on a person’s lifestyle.
+Therefore, you will want to look for income protection insurance which covers you for:

-- Needle stick injuries including protection for occupationally acquired HIV, Hepatitis B and Hepatitis C.
+- Needle stick injuries.
+This will typically include cover for occupationally acquired HIV, Hepatitis B and Hepatitis C.

-- A non offset clause which entitles you to a full benefit payment even if you’re already receiving WorkCover benefit.
+- A non-offset clause.
+This entitles you to a full benefit payment even if you are already receiving compensation from WorkCover.

 Farming can be a risky industry in which to work because of the sometimes significant seasonal and year to year fluctuations in earnings, and long term threats such as floods and droughts.
-However, you don’t have to struggle through those financial setbacks alone, because there are life insurance policies which are specifically designed for the farming industry.
+However, you don’t have to struggle through those financial setbacks alone, because there are income protection policies which are specifically designed for the farming industry.

-- Coverage for a range of medical conditions.
+- Which medical conditions are covered.
 Each insurer has their own inclusions and exclusions.
 In general there is no set list of eligible medical conditions that result in a pay out.

-- Cover at work and outside of work.You may think you’re protected by WorkCover and that you will be compensated in the event you're sick or injured.
-However, WorkCover only pays out for incidents that are a direct result of or happen at work.
-Income protection ensures you are protected for injury and illness both on site and at home.
+- Cover at work and outside of work.You may think you’re protected by WorkCover and that you will be compensated in the event of illness or injury.
+However, WorkCover only pays out for incidents that occur due to your occupation.
+Income protection ensures you are insured for injury and illness both on site and at home.